grafana/tempo/docs/sources/tempo/operations/best-practices.md

 ## Span and resource attributes

 [Traces]({{< relref "../traces" >}}) are built from spans, which denote units of work such as a call to, or from, an upstream service.
 Spans are constructed primarily of span and resource attributes.
 Spans also have a hierarchy, where parent spans can have children or siblings.

+In the screenshot below, the left side of the screen (1) shows the list of results for the query.
+The right side (2) lists each span that makes up the selected trace.

 <p align="center"><img src="getting-started/assets/trace-explore-spans.png" alt="Trace example"></p>